If you plan on using red diesel (gas oil), you need to ensure you’re aware of the rules and regulations around its usage

 Is Red Diesel Red?

-Yes – as its name suggests, it contains a red dye with chemical markers in accordance to Customs and Excise requirements to enable HMRC or police officers to identify and quickly prosecute illegal usage.
+Yes – as its name suggests, it contains a red dye with chemical markers in accordance with Customs and Excise requirements to enable HMRC or police officers to identify and quickly prosecute illegal usage.
 Upon testing, they must locate a marker dye or use dip testing.

 Do You Need a Licence to Purchase Red Diesel?

 No, you do not require a licence to purchase red diesel, however, you must sign an RDCO form upon purchase.
 Also, you must only buy gas oil from a company who is HMRC registered.
 Read more about this here.

 Red diesel fuel is no different than regular white diesel; it has the same properties so it can power all diesel-powered engines.
 However, if you use red diesel in a road vehicle on public roads, it’s considered tax evasion and you will be breaking the law.

 An exception to this is for farmers.
 They can travel up to 1.5km using red diesel in a car to access land on the public highway.